 - your child has blisters that break open or blisters with murky fluid inside them

-- your child has a fever, or is more tired than usual
+- your child has a fever, is shaky and shivering, or seems more tired than usual

 - your child has nausea and vomiting or a headache

-- you can’t control your child’s pain with the treatment measures outlined below
+- you can’t control your child’s pain with the treatment explained below

-- there’s marked swelling in the area of the burn, or the burn itself looks infected.
+- there is a lot of swelling in the area of the burn, or the burn looks infected.

 Severe sunburn is treated like any other burn, and you should see your doctor immediately.
+You can also put the sunburned area under cool running tap water until you can get help.
 Young children are vulnerable to dehydration, which also needs prompt medical attention.

-If your child has only minor redness and soreness, and the skin feels warm, it’s a good idea to keep her indoors.
+If your child has only minor redness and soreness, and her skin feels warm, prevent further UV exposure by keeping her indoors.

-Some ointments and creams available over the counter claim to soothe sunburn and usually contain some local anaesthetic.
-Using these on young children isn’t recommended.
-Avoid putting butter on a burn because it can actually make the burn worse and lead to infection.
+Many over-the-counter ointments and creams that claim to soothe sunburn contain local anaesthetic.
+Using these on young children isn’t recommended because they can cause skin irritation and even allergic reactions.

 For healthy development, your child needs to have a small amount of exposure to the sun.
 This can be as little as 10-15 minutes per day.
 Your child’s skin burns much more easily than adult skin, so taking care in the sun is important to prevent sunburn.

-Slop on some broad-spectrum, water resistant SPF 30+ sunscreen.
-Put it on your child 20 minutes before he goes out in the sun and remember to reapply sunscreen every two hours.
+Slop on sunscreen.
+It should be broad spectrum, water resistant, SPF 30+ or higher, and in date.
+It should also meet Australian Standards.
+Put it on your child 20 minutes before he goes out in the sun and reapply every two hours.

 Slap on a hat.
-Wear a hat that protects the face, neck, ears and head.
+Your child should wear a hat that protects her face, neck, ears and head.

-Slide on some sunglasses.
+Slide on sunglasses.
 Make sure they meet Australian Standards.